GuruMaps/iOSManual/03-settings.md

 ## Network Mode {#NetworkMode}

-This setting lets you configure how the app is allowed to connect to the network:
+This setting lets you configure how the App is allowed to connect to the network:

 ![](/assets/network_mode.png)

-* **WiFi+3G** is set by default and uses a combination of two networks: if a Wi-Fi connection to the Internet is not available, the app connects over to the cellular data network, if available.
+* **WiFi+3G** is set by default and uses a combination of two networks: if a Wi-Fi connection to the Internet is not available, the App connects over to the cellular data network, if available.
-* **WiFi** in case you want the app to load data only over the Wi-Fi network, if available.
+* **WiFi** in case you want the App to load data only over the Wi-Fi network, if available.
-* **Offline** allows to use the app completely offline and not to worry about roaming charges.
-Even if you have full internet connection, the app will act like it is ‘off’.
+* **Offline** allows to use the App completely offline and not to worry about roaming charges.
+Even if you have full Cellular or WiFi internet connection, the App will act like the connection is ‘off’.

 ## Vector Maps Settings {#VectorMapsSettings}